 In June 2011, the FASB issued an authoritative pronouncement to require an entity to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
-In both choices, an entity is required to present each component of net income along with total net income, each component of other comprehensive income as part of the statement of changes in stockholders' equity.
+In both choices, an entity is required to present each component of net income along with total net income, each component of other comprehensive income along with a total for other comprehensive income, and a total amount for comprehensive income.
+The guidance eliminates the option to present the components of other comprehensive income as part of the statement of changes in stockholders' equity.
 The guidance does not change the items that must be reported in other comprehensive income or when an item of other comprehensive income must be reclassified to net income.
 The guidance should be applied retrospectively.
 For public entities, the guidance is effective for fiscal years and interim periods within those years, beginning after December 15, 2011.
 Early adoption is permitted.
-In December 2011, the FASB issued an authoritative pronouncement related to deferral of the effective date for amendments to the present to present of the financial statements the effects of reclassifications out of accumulated other comprehensive income on the components of net income and other comprehensive income for all periods presented.
-While the FASB is considering the operational concerns about the presentation requirements for reclassifications out of accumulated other comprehensive income about reclassification adjustments, entities should continue to report reclassifications out of accumulated other comprehensive income separate but presentation requirements in effect before update the presented with the presentation requirements in effect before update the pronouncement issued in June 2011.
+In December 2011, the FASB issued an authoritative pronouncement related to deferral of the effective date for amendments to the presentation of reclassifications of items out of accumulated other comprehensive income on the components of net income and other comprehensive income for all periods presented.
+While the FASB is considering the operational concerns about the presentation requirements for reclassification adjustments and the needs of financial statement users for additional information about reclassification adjustments, entities should continue to report reclassifications out of accumulated other comprehensive incernes about the presentation requirements in effect before update the pronouncement issued in June 2011.
 We have adopted this guidance on January 1, 2012 and have separately presented the consolidated statements of comprehensive income since that date.

 In September 2011, the FASB issued an authoritative pronouncement related to testing goodwill for impairment.
 The guidance is intended to simplify how entities, both public and nonpublic, test goodwill for impairment.
-The guidance permits an entity to first assess qualitative factors to determine whether it is "more likely than not" that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test.
+The guidance permits an entity to first assess qualitative factors to determine whether it is "more likely than not" that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the twostep goodwill impairment test.
 The guidance is effective for annual and interim goodwill impairment tests performed for fiscal years beginning after December 15, 2011.
 Early adoption is permitted, including for annual and interim goodwill impairment tests performed as of a date before September 15, 2011, if a public entity's financial statements for the most recent annual or interim period have not yet been issued.
 The adoption of this pronouncement did not have a significant effect on our consolidated financial statements, as we chose to directly perform the two-step goodwill impairment test for 2012.